russelljjarvis/teiili/README.md

     source activate myenv
     ```

-*  Simply run
+*  If you want to use the stable release simply run:

     ```
     pip install teili
     ```
-    if you want to use the stable release

 *  If you want to work with the latest version of **teili** clone the [repository](https://code.ini.uzh.ch/ncs/teili) or [download](https://code.ini.uzh.ch/ncs/teili) the tar.gz file<br />
     ``` bash